 My preferred method of monetisation is affiliate marketing on content sites.
 This is a great way to recommend truly useful products or services to your audience and to be compensated for them.

-You don’t need huge traffic numbers to make good money and some programs even offer recurring or repeat commissions on future sales – which is 100% passive once you’ve signed a customer up.
+You don’t need huge traffic numbers to make good money, and some programs even offer recurring or repeat commissions on future sales – which is 100% passive once you’ve signed a customer up.

 Online Courses

-If you do develop an audience then online courses are a great way to make a passive income.
-Again, you will need to front load this with the time it takes to create the course, but once it’s there you can earn from it for years to come – so long as the content is still relevant.
+If you do develop an audience, then online courses are a great way to make a passive income.
+Again, you will need to front-load this with the time it takes to create the course; but once it’s there you can earn from it for years to come – so long as the content is still relevant.

 You can even pre-sell your course before you create it so you’ll know if it will sell, or is viable to put together.

-If you don’t have your own platform or audience, but have knowledge and experience in your topic to share, then platforms such as Udemy are a great place to host your course and although they will take a cut of your sales, you leverage their user base and have no technical limitations holding you back.
+If you don’t have your own platform or audience but have knowledge and experience in your topic to share, then platforms such as Udemy are a great place to host your course.
+And although they will take a cut of your sales, you leverage their user base and have no technical limitations holding you back.

 Memberships